bitterjug/devjournal/devjournal.markdown

 Having switched to lightline from powerline, I'm kinda wondering how to get the right components of the vimfiler window to collapse.

+## 2015-01-30 Friday

+### 09:09

+Having just added Tmuxline.vim to vim (!!!)
+I'm wondering about using `NeoBundleLazy` to load all the markdown and other weird types.
+Maybe only load pymode for python files, imagine!